India hikes taxes on mobile phones, parts

-NEW DELHI, March 14 (Reuters) - India’s Goods and Services Tax Council has increased the tax on mobile phones and parts, Finance Minister Nirmala Sitharaman said on Saturday, a move that could lead to higher prices.
+NEW DELHI (Reuters) - India’s Goods and Services Tax Council has increased the tax on mobile phones and parts, Finance Minister Nirmala Sitharaman said on Saturday, a move that could lead to higher prices.

 Sitharaman, who heads the council, composed of representatives from all Indian states, said taxes on mobile phones and parts would rise to 18% from 12%.

-The move could make popular mobile phones from firms including Apple Inc and Samsung more expensive.
+The move could make popular mobile phones from firms including Apple Inc (AAPL.O) and Samsung (005930.KS) more expensive.
 The government raised import duty on such devices earlier this year.